 What are Capital Credits?

 Capital credits are used by CGEMC for operating capital, necessary reserves, storm damage, upgrading electric lines, replacing equipment, and other contingencies.
-This allows the Co-op to better serve your needs for reliable power.
+This allows the Cooperative to better serve your needs for reliable power.